bcollazo/catanatron/RESULTS_LOG.md

 - Using autokeras with whole 1Gb dataset is better?
 - Does playing against your V1 self, training on that, improve?
 - Try Q-Learning but, iterate on playing, learning, playing, learning... e-greedy.

+### Performance Improvements

+- Separate immutable state from Board (Map?), so that copying is a lot faster, and can cache functions (say node-production) globally (across game copies).

 ### Toy problems